Link light rail: Lines

-1 Line (Lynnwood–Angle Lake)
+1 Line (Lynnwood–Federal Way)

-The 1 Line, formerly Central Link, is a light rail line serving 23 stations in Lynnwood, Mountlake Terrace, Shoreline, Seattle, Tukwila, and SeaTac.
+The 1 Line, formerly Central Link, is a light rail line that serves 26 stations in Lynnwood, Mountlake Terrace, Shoreline, Seattle, Tukwila, SeaTac, Kent, and Federal Way.
 It uses trains of three to four cars that each have a normal capacity of 194 passengers with up to 74 seats.
-The line connects Northgate, the University of Washington, and Downtown Seattle to the Rainier Valley and Seattle–Tacoma International Airport, using tunnels, elevated guideways, and surface-running sections.
+The line is mostly grade-separated and uses a mix of tunnels, elevated guideways, and surface-running sections.
 Trains run every 8 minutes during peak periods and 10–15 minutes at other times.
-The 1 Line carried over 28.9 million passengers and averaged over 83,000 on weekdays in 2024, making it the busiest transit route in the Seattle region.
+The 1 Line carried 35.6 million passengers and averaged over 102,000 on weekdays in 2025, making it the busiest route in the Sound Transit system.

 The initial 13.9 mi segment of Central Link was opened on July 18, 2009, between Westlake and Tukwila International Boulevard stations.
 The northernmost four stations, in the Downtown Seattle Transit Tunnel, were shared with bus routes that were moved to surface streets in 2019.
 An extension south to the airport opened in December 2009 and was followed by additional extensions to the University of Washington campus in March 2016, to Angle Lake station in September 2016, and to Northgate in November 2021.
 The first cross-county extension, through Shoreline and Mountlake Terrace to Lynnwood, opened on August 30, 2024, and brought the line to over 33 mi.
+An extension into South King County opened on December 6, 2025, bringing the line to 41 mi—the second-longest light rail line in the United States after the A Line in Los Angeles.